mdeagen/nmcuration/in-progress/Mortezaei_2011_CompSciTech/README.md

 * Fig 2a-c: DMA data (storage mod, loss mod, tan delta) as a function of temperature (treated silica)
 * Fig 4a-c: DMA data (storage mod, loss mod, tan delta) as a function of frequency (treated and untreated silica)
 > Glass-transition of pure polystyrene is around 102 °C and shift to 103, 105, 107 and 110 °C for the untreated silica content of 0.5%, 1.5%, 2.5% and 5.0%, respectively.
-* Estimate Tg of treated polystyrene samples?
-(Did not see in article text)
+* Estimate Tg of treated polystyrene samples (Based on tan delta curves)

 ---